saltyorg/docs/docs/apps/radarr.md

             <details>
             <summary>TRaSH' naming guide [Recommended]</summary> <br />

-            Go [here](https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/) for the latest updates.
+            Go to the [TRaSH Guides Radarr naming scheme](https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/) for the latest updates.
 These examples may be out of date.

             Example:  <br />
             ```